WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==

+= 2.28.1 - Nov 10, 2017 =
+* Fix conflict with paginated views in some themes.

 = 2.28 - Nov 9, 2017 =
 * Add compatibility settings for Ajax page loading.